-63. The Applicant shall prepare and implement a detailed monitoring program for groundwater and surface water in consultation with the Department, DEC, DPI and the Hunter-Central Rivers Catchment Management Authority, throughout the life of the mine and for a period of at least five years after the completion of mining, or other such period as determined by the Director-General.
+63. The Applicant shall prepare and implement a detailed monitoring program for groundwater and surface water in consultation with DP&I, OEH, DRE and the Hunter-Central Rivers Catchment Management Authority, throughout the life of the mine and for a period of at least five years after the completion of mining, or other such period as determined by the Director-General.
 The results of the monitoring information shall be included in the AEMR (Conditions 114-116).